Close Menu

 Did you know that Veterans who are 100% service-connected qualify for expedited review with the Social Security Administration?
 This means that if you apply for Social Security Disability, you may not have to wait so long for a decision.

 Because you are a Veteran, the SSA is giving your case faster processing.
-However, you must also have been found totally 100% disabled by the Veterans Administration to qualify.
+However, you must also be 100% disabled by the Veterans Administration to qualify.
 If you need to file a claim for service-connected Veterans benefits, then go to the VA website to start your application.

 THE DIFFERENCE BETWEEN THE VA RATING SYSTEM AND SSA DISABILITY BENEFITS

-In order to receive Social Security disability benefits you must not be able to work due to your medical condition.
-To receive disability benefits from Social Security, a person must have a severe impairment that they expect to last at least one year or that will result in death.
+In order to receive SSDI benefits you must not be able to work due to your medical condition.
+To receive SSDI benefits from Social Security, you must have a severe medical condition that will last at least one year or will result in death.

 Veteran family posing together

-If you are a Veteran and qualify through the Veteran’s Administration for 100% service-connected disability benefits, you are entitled to an expedited review of your Social Security Disability case.
+If you are a Veteran and qualify through the Veteran’s Administration for 100% service-connected disability benefits, then you are entitled to an expedited review of your Social Security case.

 Disability benefits through the Veterans Administration and disability benefits through the Social Security Administration require separate applications.